-I certify that, to the best of my knowledge or belief, a concerted effort was made to determine the impact of the proposed regulation on small businesses and that the information contained in this statement is accurate.
-(NRS 233B.0608(3))
+I certify that, to the best of my knowledge or belief, a concerted effort was made to determine the impact of the proposed regulation on small businesses and the public and that the information contained in this statement was prepared properly and is accurate.
+(NRS 233B.0608(3)).